Jushan-Randy-Chen/Jushan-Randy-Chen.github.io/index.md

 I go by Randy (though my legal name is Jushan).
 I am an upcoming Ph.D. student in Electrical, Computer, and Systems Engineering at [Rensselaer Polytechnic Institute](https://ecse.rpi.edu/).
 I am supervised by [Dr. Santiago Paternain](https://sites.ecse.rpi.edu/~paters/).
 Previously, I finished both my B.S. and M.S. in Aerospace Engineering at [University of Illinois Urbana-Champaign](https://aerospace.illinois.edu/).
 I was supervised by [Dr. Negar Mehr](https://negarmehr.com/), who is now an assistant professor at UC Berkeley.

 I was born and grew up in China.
 I came to the U.S. at the age of 16 and finished high school in Columbia, South Carolina.
-In my leisure time, I play the piano, play video games, go to the gym, etc. I also like singing; I am a huge fan of Jay Chou (one of the most famous pop singers in all the Chinese-speaking regions/cuntries).
+In my leisure time, I play the piano, play video games, go to the gym, etc. I also like singing; I am a huge fan of Jay Chou (one of the most famous pop singers in all the Chinese-speaking regions/countries).
 I went to his concert when I was 13 years old in 2013.
-Nowadays I've developed my hobby of maximizing the value of my credit card points&miles to redeem free hotel nights and free flights back and forth between the U.S. and Asia.
+Nowadays I've developed my hobby of maximizing the value of my credit card points & miles to redeem free hotel nights and free flights back and forth between the U.S. and Asia.

 ## Research Interests